 - Control Environment: The primary responsibility of the Board is to provide effective governance over the Company's affairs for the benefit of its shareholders, and to help broaden the perspective of executive management.
 The Board has established the Audit Committee to facilitate and assist in the execution of its responsibilities.
 In terms of internal control oversight, it is the responsibility of the Audit Committee to review and periodically discuss with the Board the adequacy and effectiveness of the Company's internal control structure.
 There are several oversight committees such as the RMC which help set the management tone in terms of the control environment.
-In addition, AXIS operates with a three lines of defence model. - Risk Assessment: The Internal Controls policy lists the risks ('Risk universe') to which the Company is exposed, which the Risk Committee of the Board and Risk Management Committee annually evaluate.
+In addition, AXIS operates with a three lines of defence model. - Risk Assessment: The Internal Controls policy lists the risks ('Risk universe') to which the Company is exposed, which the Risk Committee of the Board and RMC annually evaluate.
 For each risk in the universe, there is a separate risk standard which affirms AXIS's group-wide approach and risk mitigation/control philosophy for managing each risk. - Control Activities: Each risk policy identifies an individual Risk Owner, normally a member of the AXIS Group Executive Committee, having appropriate experience and knowledge of the risk.
 The Risk Owner is responsible for designing and implementing an adequate and efficient control environment to manage their respective risks.
 Activities include, but are not limited to, reconciliation, documented roles and responsibilities, clear authority limits, peer reviews, appropriate segregation of duties and metrics reporting. - Information and Communication: In terms of communication, the Company has clear reporting and communication lines in place.
 Role profiles make clear each individual's role, their reporting lines and functional terms of reference set out responsibilities by function.
 Clear organizational and structure charts are also maintained.
 There is an escalation policy in place to ensure matters are reported upwards as required by employees.
-The Whistle-blowing Policy also provides various confidential and anonymous lines of communication for reporting violations and concerns. - Monitoring: The effectiveness of the internal control framework is independently validated via regular internal audit reviews which are conducted on a rotational basis with findings reported to the Audit Committee.
-There are also Management Initiated Audits ("MIAs") done on claims and underwriting transactions which are reported to the Management Audit Committee.
-There are various monitoring activities performed by the second line of defence in line with their annual monitoring plans.
+The Reporting Concerns Policy also provides various confidential and anonymous lines of communication for reporting violations and concerns.